Writing Center

 Online Consultations

-CASA's Writing Center offers online writing consultations!
+TLS's Writing Center offers online writing consultations!
 Watch our tutorial video to get started.

 In short, choose "Online Consultant" as your consultant when you book an appointment.
 When it’s time for your appointment, log in to our appointment system from any computer.
 Click on your appointment (an orange square), then scroll down and click the red “Start Online Consultation” link.